 3. Obstacle Training

 Obstacle training can be a lot of fun for you and your dog.
 It will help your pet burn off excess energy quickly and sharpen your skills as a trainer.
-It will also improve your dog’s coordination and make it more physically fit.
+It will also improve your dog’s coordination and make them more physically fit.
 To play obstacle training, you will need plenty of room to set up obstacles.
 The obstacles can be anything, but we recommend starting with something simple like a piece of wood or a chair.
-Put the obstacle between you and the dog and call it toward you.
-If it jumps the barrier, give it a treat and try again.
+Put the obstacle between you and the dog and call them toward you.
+If they jump the barrier, give them a treat and try again.
 Your intelligent German Shepherd will catch on quickly, and in a few months, your dog will be taking on all types of obstacles, and you’ll be getting told to clean up the yard.